Frequently Asked Questions¶

 pip list | grep eopf-geozarr

-# Reinstall if missing
+Reinstall if missing¶

 pip install eopf-geozarr

-# Check Python environment
+Check Python environment¶

-which python
+which python python --version ```

 "ValueError: Invalid groups specified"¶